anton-smirnov-robert/weaver/content/note/literature note on Montevil2021.md

 #### Experimenting is a project that stage a highly specific situation of the world, that is motivated by a scientific goal and derives from an interpretation of the theoretical framework it relies upon

 There is a confusion between objectivity and automation.
 You can make something automatic with a deep unoticed theoretical commitment.
 > [!quote]
 >
 >protocolization can also be counterproductive since it downplays the work of objectivation, that is to say, the articulation between procedures and theoretical thinking. —  (Montevil, 2021, p.
 5)

 #### The current épistémè still has a positivist influence
 The scientific aim in the current épistémè is to find causal patterns or "mechanisms".
-Case studies or not considered, but they can give useful insights: the existence of one planet, the fact that something is possible, etc. The kind of knowledge that is looked for points to [[scientific positivism]].
+Case studies or not considered, but they can give useful insights: the existence of one planet, the fact that something is possible, etc. The kind of knowledge that is looked for points to [scientific positivism](concept/scientific%20positivism.md).
 The épistémè builds on induction and is a kind of empiricism.

 > [!quote]